dillonbaxendell/weekend-sql-to-do-list/CHECKLIST.md

   ## Stretch Goals

-For each of your strech goals, you will be practicing git branching.
+For each of your stretch goals, you will be practicing git branching.
 Please refer to the branching notes for a reminder on commands.
 Each branch will be merged into master using `--no-ff`.
 This will allow us to see that you branched your feature when you turn in your code.

 - `feature-styling-bootstrap`

-    - [ ]  Add Bootstrap to the front end and style it up!
+    - [X]  Add Bootstrap to the front end and style it up!
-      -  Buttons -- make the creation buttons and completion buttons green and the delete red.
+        [X]  Buttons -- make the creation buttons and completion buttons green and the delete red.
-      -  Inputs -- make your text inputs styled in the bootstrap way
-      -  Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section
+        [X]  Inputs -- make your text inputs styled in the bootstrap way [X]  Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section

 - `feature-confirm-delete`

-    - [ ]  In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
+    - []  In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
         - Some styled options are [Bootstrap Modal](https://getbootstrap.com/docs/4.0/components/modal/) or [Sweet Alerts](https://sweetalert.js.org/guides/): Use the CDN option.

 - `feature-ordering-task-query`

-    - [ ]  Research [Query Params](https://expressjs.com/en/api.html#req.query) to have the request reverse the order of the returned todos.
+    - []  Research [Query Params](https://expressjs.com/en/api.html#req.query) to have the request reverse the order of the returned todos.

 - `feature-time-completed`

-    - [ ]  Add the ability to record when a task was completed.
+    - []  Add the ability to record when a task was completed.
 Show the completed date on the frontend in a pretty format.